bandprotocol/bandchain-docs-v2/docs/develop/02-developer-guides/owasm.md

 # Oracle WebAssembly (Owasm)

-Oracle WebAssembly, or Owasm for short, is Band Protocol's Domain Specific Language (DSL) for writing oracle scripts [oracle scripts](./Terminology#oracle-scripts) to be used in the BandChain ecosystem.
+Oracle WebAssembly, or Owasm for short, is Band Protocol's Domain Specific Language (DSL) for writing [oracle scripts](/develop/custom-scripts/oracle-script/introduction) to be used in the BandChain ecosystem.

 ## Owasm Library Structure